akashktr27/akashkantrikar-online/README.md

 # My profile

-A brief information about me and my curriculam and past experinces
+A brief information about me and my curriculam and past experinces.

 ## Deployment

+## Application Mode
+Static

+## Domain
+NameCheap

 The application is deployed on [www.akashkantrikar.online](https://akashkantrikar.online).